June 4, 2026

 Reservoirs

 Millerton Lake serves as the focal reservoir for Region 4.
 A snapshot of current storage conditions from the Department of Water Resources is included below.
-Adjacent to that, storage levels for the current water year (dark blue) are shown alongside analog years (2018–19 and 2024–25) for context.
+Below that, storage levels for the current water year (dark blue) are shown alongside analog years (2018–19 and 2024–25) for context.

 Source: California Data Exchange Center (CDEC)